|

 • Britain expanded west; tensions rose with France

-• 21-year-old George Washington sent to order French out of Ohio; they refused
+• 21-year-old George Washington sent to order French out of Ohio

 • Early British Failure